 Remember Fire Safety

 Regarding fire safety, it is important to keep lighters and matches out of reach or locked up.
-Place safety covers over gas stoves and oven knobs so that a child cannot turn them on.
-Always supervise children closely when there is an active fire in the fireplace or when there is a barbecue with open flames.
-Many community fire departments can provide stickers (called tot finders) for bedroom windows of children, so that in the event of a fire, the firefighters can locate a child's bedroom quickly.
-While it may be difficult to teach an individual on the autism spectrum about the dangerous nature of fire, it may be possible to teach him or her about how to behave when it comes to fire safety.
+Place safety covers over gas stoves and oven knobs so a child cannot turn them on.
+Always supervise children closely when there is an active fire in the fireplace or a barbecue with open flames.
+Many community fire departments can provide stickers (called tot finders) for children's bedroom windows so that in the event of a fire, firefighters can locate a child's bedroom quickly.
+While it may be difficult to teach an individual on the autism spectrum about the dangerous nature of fire, it may be possible to teach him/her about how to behave when it comes to fire safety.

 Consider Identification Options

-It is important that your child has proper identification in the event that he or she runs away or gets lost and is unable to communicate effectively.
+It is important that your child have proper identification in the event he/she runs away or gets lost and is unable to communicate effectively.
 Once a child with ASD becomes mobile, he/she may decide to walk out of the home without supervision.
 Children on the autism spectrum often like to be outside and in motion, so leaving the home to go outside is common.
-Once outside the home, the child is then vulnerable and may be unable to get home or communicate where they live.
+Once outside the home, the child is vulnerable and may be unable to get home or communicate where he/she lives.

 Introduce Intervention Techniques to Teach Safety

 In addition to the physical modifications to your home, you will want to introduce behavior modification techniques to teach your child how to be safe and act appropriately.
-There are a myriad of augmentative behavioral interventions that can be employed to do this.
-Examples of these interventions would be:
+There is a wide variety of augmentative behavioral interventions that can be employed to do this.
+These interventions include: